nservant/HiC-Pro/doc/MANUAL.rst

 * *bowtie_results*

 The *bowtie_results* folder contains the results of the reads mapping.
 The results of first mapping step are available in the *bwt2_glob* folder, and the seconnd step in the *bwt2_loc* folder.
 Final BAM files, reads pairing, and mapping statistics are available on the *bwt2* folder.
+Note that once HiC-Pro has been run, all files in *bwt2_glob* or *bwt2_loc* folders can be removed.
+These files take a significant amount of disk space and are not useful anymore.

 * *hic_results*

 | This folder contains all Hi-C processed data, and is further divided in several sub-folders.
 | The *data* folder is used to store the valid interaction products (*.validPairs*), as well as other statisics files.

+| The *validPairs* are stored using a simple tab-delimited text format ;
+| read name / chr_reads1 / pos_reads1 / strand_reads1 / chr_reads2 / pos_reads2 / strand_reads2 / fragment_size [/ allele_specific_tag]
+| One *validPairs* file is generated per reads chunck.
+These files are then merged in the *allValidPairs*, and duplicates are removed if specified in the configuration file.

 | The contact maps are then available in the *matrix* folder.
 The *matrix* folder is organized with *raw* and *iced* contact maps for all resolutions.
+| Contact maps are stored as a triplet sparse format ;
+| bin_i / bin_j / counts_ij
+| Only no zero values are stored.
+BED file described the genomic bins are also generated.
+Note that *abs* and *ord* files are identical in the context of Hi-C data as the contact maps are symmetric.

 | Finally, the *pic* folder contains graphical outputs of the quality control checks.